Hurghada Excursions to Dendera

 The main temple at Dendera is the grandest and most elaborately decorated of its Period.
 It is also one of Egypt’s most important temple sites, providing examples of later temple features.
 It is also one of the best-preserved temples of this Period, surviving despite the destruction of the temples of Hathor’s consort Horus and their child Ihy or Harsomtus, which originally stood close by.

 Early texts refer to a temple at Dendera that was rebuilt during the Old Kingdom.
 The massive foundations probably contain many blocks from the earlier structure it replaced.
 Several New Kingdom monarchs, including Tuthmosis III, Amenhotep III and Ramesses II and III, are known to have embellished the design.
 However, while fragments of earlier periods have been found on the site, no earlier buildings have been unearthed.
-Pepi I and Tuthmosis III were mainly recalled in the new temple’s inscriptions.
+The new temple’s inscriptions mainly recalled Pepi I and Tuthmosis III.

-The temple of Hathor was constructed over a period, we believe, of thirty-four years, between 54 and 20 BC.
+We believe the temple of Hathor was constructed between 54 and 20 BC.
 When Ptolemy XII died in 51 BC, the temple was still in its early stages after four years of building activity, although it did contain some underground crypts.
 The remainder of the temple was built during the twenty-one-year reign of his successor, Queen Cleopatra VII.
 At the time of her death in 30 BC, the decoration work had just begun on the outer rear wall.

 The temple plan is classical Egyptian, entirely enclosed by a 35 by 59-meter wall standing 12.5 meters high.
 However, unlike those of earlier temples, the facade of the hypostyle hall that fronts the main temple is constructed as a low screen with inter-columnar walls exposing the hall’s ceiling and the Hathor-style sistrum capitals of its 24 columns.